kalpitjain/Face-Web/README.md

 ## Important Information

 There is a deployed web application on web for testing purpose.
-Link -> https://guarded-hamlet-23393.herokuapp.com/ This deployed web application only works for elon musk face which could be taken from google and can be shown to webcam.
+Link -> https://guarded-hamlet-23393.herokuapp.com/ .This deployed web application only works for elon musk face which could be taken from google and can be shown to webcam.
 The testing Username is -> elon and password is elon@123.